carpentries-incubator/workflows-nextflow/episodes/10-workflow_checkpoint_caching.md

 ## Resume a pipeline

-Resume the Nextflow script `wc.nf` by re-running the command and adding the parameter `-resume` and the parameter `--input 'data/yeast/reads/temp33*'`:
+Resume the Nextflow script `word_count.nf` by re-running the command and adding the parameter `-resume` and the parameter `--input 'data/yeast/reads/temp33*'`:

 :::::::::::::::  solution